Department News

 August 2023

 A new award from the National Institutes of Health (NIH) will grow and diversify genomics data science education at Rochester.
 The R25 Genomic Intensive Data Science Research, Education and Mentorship Award targets data science master’s students from diverse and underrepresented backgrounds, supporting their data science education and providing mentorship and genomics research opportunities to train the next generation of biomedical, behavioral, and clinical scientists.
 Spearheaded by the GIDS life sciences and biomedical data science working group co-chairs Amanda Larracuente, Matthew McCall, and Justin Fay, the new genomics training program will commence this fall, matriculating students from the incoming GIDS master’s cohort and creating a new, applied genomics application area for the master’s program.
-The Goergen Institute for Data Science is pleased to announce that a new track in Genomics has been approved by the New York State Department of Education for the masters of science (MS) in data science program.
+The Goergen Institute for Data Science and Artificial Intelligence is pleased to announce that a new track in Genomics has been approved by the New York State Department of Education for the masters of science (MS) in data science program.
 The curriculum will be available to any student in the data science MS program and will be required for Genomic Intensive Data Science Research, Education and Mentorship (GIDS-REM) fellows.
 The Genomic Intensive Data Science Research, Education and Mentorship (GIDS-REM) will award fellowships to applicants interested in the genomics track.
 For fellows, the training program encompasses three goals:

 1. Solid training in the fundamentals of data science, including data mining and statistics.